UniversalDependencies/docs/_pal/dep/parataxis.md

 advmod(dwārišn-15, pas)
 ~~~

-The complement clause is sometimes interrupted by the speech verb.
-Contrary to the regular UD procedure, this is not annotated as a parataxis relation because the complement clause is still marked as subordinated by the subjunctor kū.
+The [complement](ccomp) clause is sometimes interrupted by the speech verb.
+Contrary to the regular UD procedure, this is not annotated as a parataxis relation because the complement clause is still marked as subordinated by the subjunctor *kū*.

 - "If two men jointly sell an object to a man (...), Wahrām said that (the vendee) is authorised to request the guarantee from whomever he wishes."
 ~~~ sdparse